 Stuffed cabbage is a dish I remember loving as a child.
 My mom often made it when our extended family visited and the intoxicating aroma filled the kitchen.
-I’ve ordered it at a number of Jewish delis, but they weren’t as good as Mom’s.
+I’ve ordered it at a number of Jewish delis, but they were never as good as Mom’s!
 So how was I going to make the Schlumpia® version?
 First some ground rules:

 - Use only the highest quality ingredients